pa-0/TimeLimit-sf-mirror/README.md

 - [l] - Remaining time mode.

 - You can change current time with the mouse wheel as well.
+- By clicking on progress-bar, the timer mode is toggled.

 Available command-line parameters:
 ----------------------------------